Timesheet tracking has been around for years. Punch cards, clocking in and out, ID forms, paper forms, Excel — we’ve seen every variant.

-- Once you save, download, and email an Excel sheet to the manager, it’s impossible to gain access and fix mistakes in the same sheet.
+- Once you save, download, and email an Excel sheet to a timesheet approver or project manager, it’s impossible to gain access and fix mistakes in the same sheet.
 You have to send an additional email with the same updated attachment (usually documentX (1).pdf).

 - If the manager accidentally clicks the first attachment (the incorrect one), your paycheck may be unexpectedly smaller.

 So how can we prevent this?
 All of this is easily avoidable if you use intuitive software that catches mistakes, allows you to edit, and doesn’t require an email.

 Electronic Timesheet Tracking

 Companies in the 21st century need to automate processes to increase efficiency and reduce paper waste — those who fail to digitize risk obsolescence and expose themselves to far nimbler competitors.